UACSc544Fall2021/assignments/HA3.md

 it is the most important (2 pts).

-4. Suppose you want guidance regarding possible bias effects that color choice has on bars in a bar choice.
+4. Suppose you want guidance regarding possible bias effects that color choice has on bars in a bar chart.
 You design an experiment to help provide this guidance.
 What are you independent and dependent variables and why?
 (4 pts)

 5. In terms of van Wijk's economic model for the value of visualization, are